elastic/ecs/generated/elasticsearch/README.md

 ### Composable index templates

-**Warning**: The artifacts based on coposable templates are newly introduced in the ECS repository.
+**Warning**: The artifacts based on composable templates are newly introduced in the ECS repository.
 Please try them out and give us feedback if you encounter any issues.

 If you want to play with a specific version of ECS, check out the proper branch first.